College of Fine Arts Interdisciplinary Courses

 Fall and Spring: 3 units

 Learn flame shop essentials and a variety of creative techniques while working with a solid rod of glass.
 Using a propane/oxygen torch, students will learn to melt and manipulate glass into little treasures, such as beads, pendants, marbles, chains, and sculptures.
 Over the course of 8 weeks, learn color application, hand control, and annealing.
 The instructor will also provide one-on-one troubleshooting.
 Class tuition includes 2 hours of open-studio time to be used during the 8-week course period.
 This will help you become familiar with the studio itself and learn the process of studio rental beyond class hours.
+Flame Shop Open Studio time is purposefully included with this 8-week course to give students independent studio time to practice the skills demonstrated in class and prepare students to feel comfortable renting the flame shop if desired.
+1 free 2-hour session Open Studio sessions per student are included with tuition to Flame 1.
+Open studio is only offered on Mondays 5:00pm - 9:00pm.
 Registration for Pittsburgh Glass Center classes can only be done on or after your scheduled registration day.
 Spaces are limited.
 Registration is done on a first come, first served basis.
 Please email Stefanie McGowan (stefanim@andrew.cmu.edu) for more information and to register.
-Course fee is $200.
+Course fee is $210.
 Not eligible for PCHE Cross Registration.
 Course taught at the Pittsburgh Glass Center.
-Courses at the Pittsburgh Glass Center will run from September 24, 2024 to November 24, 2024.
+Courses at the Pittsburgh Glass Center will run from September 19, 2025 to November 23, 2025.

 Course Website: https://www.pittsburghglasscenter.org